tigerbeetle/tigerbeetle/docs/DESIGN.md

         debit_account_id: 16 bytes (128-bit)
        credit_account_id: 16 bytes (128-bit)
                user_data: 16 bytes (128-bit) [optional, e.g. opaque third-party identifier to link this transfer (many-to-one) to an external entity]
-                reserved: 32 bytes (256-bit) [optional, e.g. a SHA256 condition to validate against the preimage of the corresponding `commit-transfer` event]
+                reserved: 32 bytes (256-bit) [optional, e.g. a hashlock condition to validate against the preimage of the corresponding `commit-transfer` event]
                  timeout:  8 bytes ( 64-bit) [required for two phase commit, a quantity of time, i.e. an offset in nanoseconds from timestamp]
                     code:  4 bytes ( 32-bit) [optional, a chart of accounts code describing the reason for the transfer e.g. deposit, settlement]
                    flags:  4 bytes ( 32-bit) [optional, to modify the usage of the reserved field, and for future feature expansion]